rebelsky/sams-assorted-musings-reflections/JAVA.md

 Is it really the case that there are technical people who don't understand that all-caps words are supposed to represent acronyms?
 How do these people get jobs [6]?
-And what's their relationship to the people who can't distinguish between Java and Javascript, two very different languages who share only a C-based syntax [7], a legacy of being named by marketers, and an incomplete embrace of object-oriented principles.
+And what's their relationship to the people who can't distinguish between Java and JavaScript, two very different languages who share only a C-based syntax [7], a legacy of being named by marketers, and an incomplete embrace of object-oriented principles.